-We have three awesome classes of 13 residents each.
-Our family is 39 total.
+We have three awesome classes of 13 residents each!

 How many patients does the Cooper ED see annually?

-Approximately 80,000 patients come through our 42 bed ED each year.
+Approximately 80,000 patients come through our 42 bed ED (with a total of 70+ patient care spaces) each year.
+Though it depends on the day/shift, our ED averages approximately 230 patients per day.

 What is the patient demographic at Cooper?

-Located in the heart of Camden, NJ, our population is diverse.
-In addition to caring for the underserved residents of Camden, our population also draws from the greater South Jersey region largely due to our affiliation with the leading MD Anderson Cancer Center and our standing as the only level 1 trauma center in southern NJ.
+Located in the heart of Camden, NJ, our patient population is diverse.
+In addition to caring for the underserved residents of Camden, we also care for patients from across the greater South Jersey region, in part due to our affiliation with MD Anderson Cancer Center and our standing as the only level 1 trauma center in southern NJ.

 Which hospitals do your residents rotate at?

-We spend the vast majority of our time at the Coop.
-During second and third year we rotate through our community site, Virtua Memorial Hospital in Mount Holly, NJ.
+We spend the vast majority of our time at The Coop!
+However, during second and third year we rotate through a community site, Virtua Mount Holly Hospital.
 We also spend one month during second year in the PICU at St. Christopher’s in North Philly.

 Which EMR do you use?